 - Trustworthiness.
 Last but not least, Google likes to rank websites that are trustworthy.
 Expertise and authority definitely improve rankings, but lack of trustworthiness can quickly move you down in rankings.
 Positive reviews on review websites help a lot.
 In addition, make it clear to users how they can contact you, list your physical address, include author biographies with blogs, and make sure your website domain is secure.

 Following E-A-T as a part of your digital marketing and content strategy will help you to be successful and move up in search engine rankings.

 Once you’re consistently publishing SEO-friendly content, you can share content as much as possible and drive even more users to your website.
-Having SEO-friendly content will drive organic traffic, but it also gives you a reason to post on your business’s social media channels.
+Having SEO-friendly content will drive organic traffic, but it also gives you a reason to post on your company’s social media profiles.

 For more insight into how to effectively track your website’s SEO performance, read our blog here.

 A lot goes into optimizing content for search engines.
 It’s not just a one and done deal, but requires consistent action and thoughtful approaches to get the results you want.
 Whether it’s ranking higher on search engines, driving more traffic to your website, or generating new sales opportunities, SEO is a crucial digital marketing strategy that can guide you in the right direction.